Author of The Whores' Asylum/The Unpierced Heart

 - The Whores' Asylum also appears in the Books section of METRO's 'Top 10 Things to do this weekend' (scroll down).

 - The Expresssays: "Thrilling gothic romance ... recreates convincingly the colourful world of Victorian “sensation” novels and the stories of Sherlock Holmes ... shocking, exciting and gruesome ... read it now."

 - The Guardian reckons it's great! (mostly) ... although also oddly categorises it as a thriller.
 I feel simultaneously flattered and perplexed.

-- The Herald (Scottish newspaper) calls it "a consistently engaging and suspenseful Gothic melodrama."
+- The Herald (Scottish newspaper) reckons it's "a consistently engaging and suspenseful Gothic melodrama."

 More as they come in!

-Other stuff comprises my teaching and editing, reviews by me (mostly theatre) and various random bits and pieces.
+Other stuff comprises my teaching and editing, reviews by me (mostly theatre), and anything else you might file under "other".

-Let me know what you think of the website, my writing, whatever - my email is on the About me page, and I've just hatched myself on Twitter as @katydarbywriter ...
+Let me know what you think of the website, my writing, whatever - my email is on the About me page, and I'm on Twitter as @katydarbywriter ...